Bangladesh Film Archive

 Bangladesh Film Archive is an independent institution that is the national film archive of Bangladesh and preserves films, commercials and other visual medias produced in Bangladesh.
 It is located in Agargaon, Dhaka, Bangladesh.

 History

 The archive was established in 1978 by the then government of Bangladesh.
-In 1984, it was made as a independent institution.
-In 2016, the archive donated Pramathesh Barua's `Devdas' original print to India.
+In 1984, it was made an independent institution.
+In 2016, the archive donated Pramathesh Barua's 'Devdas' original print to India.